-Getting started with ML need some basic understanding of Mathematics, specifically Linear Algebra and Calculus.
-A basic understanding of linear algebra topics like vector, vector algebra, and operations is some key mathematical background needed to get started.
-Moving to calculus, having a basic understanding of differentiation, partial differentiation, chain-rule; are some of the key first-level skills required to get started with ML.
-This involves understanding what a loss function is and how to use basic differentiation to optimize any function.
-The demand for mathematical understanding expands as one dives into higher complexity.
-Probability and Statistics will come into the picture once a deep dive into ML is taken.
+Getting started with ML need some basic understanding of mathematics, specifically linear algebra, calculus, probability, statistics, etc. The demand for mathematical knowledge expands as one dives into higher complexity.
+For example, in linear algebra topics like vector, vector algebra, etc., are some fundamental mathematical backgrounds needed to get started.
+Similarly, in calculus, a basic understanding of differentiation, partial differentiation, and chain-rule are essential first-level skills required to master machine learning.
+This involves understanding a loss function and how to use basic differentiation to optimize any function.

-To sum it up, some fundamentals for ML
+To sum it up, some math fundamentals needed for ML

-Machine Learning is primarily related to computer science, and as such, one may hesitate to get started with ML if they lack any past coding experience.
-While it is true that programming is the tool to implement ML algorithms, one need not be a hardcore programmer to get started with ML.
-If you are completely new to ML, it is advisable to get some basic understanding of any programming language.
-Since Python has been used extensively for this domain and is user-friendly and easy to learn, we would suggest individuals lacking a coding background get some experience with Python.
-Python is very easy to learn, and the internet is full of resources.
+If you are entirely new to ML, it would be advisable to get some basic understanding of any programming language.
+Since Python has been used extensively for this domain and is user-friendly, we would suggest individuals lacking a coding background get some experience with Python.
+Python is easy to learn, and the internet is full of resources.

-Basic programming skills include learning to use conditional loops, if-else statements, using operands, and writing simple functions can be a key to start with ML using python efficiently.
-Later in our “blogs,” we will show how to develop some fundamental ML algorithms in python and use in-built ML libraries for complex problems.
-Remember, it is more important to understand a code in the early phase than to do it yourself.
-Once you get the flow of how algorithms are implemented, you will start doing it yourself.
+Basic programming skills include learning to use loops, if-else statements, operands, functions, etc. Later in our blogs, we will show how to develop basic ML algorithms in python and use built-in libraries for complex problems.
+It is also essential to understand a code in the early phase of the coding journey.
+Once we get how algorithms are implemented, it would be easy to start the ML coding journey.

-While it is true that the internet is full of resources that offer an introduction to a deep level of understanding for ML, one might often feel lost in this sea of knowledge.
-To make things simpler, one needs to break down this journey into parts.
-One way of starting is to develop an understanding of basic ML terms and concepts before using them in algorithms.
+While it is true that the internet is full of resources that offer a deep understanding of ML.
+But one might often feel lost in this sea of knowledge.
+One needs to break down the journey into parts to make things simpler.
+Another way of starting is to develop a basic understanding of ML terms and concepts before using them in algorithms.

-We have seen many good initial learners struggling with their ML models' accuracy and getting’s demotivated with the results.
-From an application point of view, an ML model's accuracy matters the most, but the algorithm is more important than the results from the learning point of view.
-Thus, for a beginner, the stages of ML are more important than the results.
+We have seen many good initial learners struggling with their ML models' accuracy and getting demotivated with the results.
+From an application point of view, model accuracy matters the most, but the algorithm is more important than the results from the learning point of view.

-You must not take your results on your ego and invest too much time around that.
 The accuracy factor depends on the model you have used, the process you used for data-preprocessing, and your system's most important configuration.
-Even if you have exactly followed the same path on two different machines, you can still get varying accuracy.
-The reason for that is because of the internal computations that happen differently on two different systems.
+Even if you have precisely followed the same path on two different machines, you may get varying accuracy.